chalmersplasmatheory/FIKA/README.md

 - HDF5 needs to be compiled with MPI Support in order to use `h5py` correctly
 - `mpi4py` library

 It is recommended to create a virtual enviroment when running parallelies in order to create isolated library dependences.
-Here is a possible example to run the parallel enviroment with the required dependencies:
+Here is a possible example to run the parallel environment with the required dependencies:

   ```bash
   # Create and activate virtual environment